TSTanabe/HMSS2/README.md

 3. Extract the files

-4. Test you can run by './dist/HMSSS -h' or 'python HMSSS/HMSSS.py -h'
+4. Test you can run by './dist/HMSSS -h' or 'python HMSS2/HMSSS.py -h'

 5. Installation of required external programs HMSS2 depends on:

     5.1 [Prodigal](https://github.com/hyattpd/Prodigal) for translation of nucleotide fasta

     5.2 [HMMER3](http://hmmer.org/) for the detection and annotation

+    5.3 pip install biopython

 6. That's it!
 You can now run HMSS2 on a directory of protein sequence fasta files with gff files or nucleotide fasta files